iOSGonzo/iOSGonzo/README.md

 <p/>

 #### 👋 Hey!
-I'm a passionate iOS Developer based in in San Francisco/Seattle!  ~ here's a little about me:
+I'm a passionate iOS Developer based in in Seattle!  ~ here's a little about me: